ZEISS-PiWeb/PiWeb-Api/_pages/0123-restapi-dataservice-catalogs.md

 * rename the catalog or
 * add, update or delete catalog entries.

-To update a catalog, the whole object excluding the valid attributes needs to be transmitted in the body of the HTTP request.
-Updating a catalog essentially replaces the current catalog with the new one (delete followed by an add) in a single transaction.
+To update a catalog, the whole object, excluding the valid attributes, needs to be transmitted in the body of the HTTP request.
+Updating a catalog essentially replaces the current catalog with the new one (*delete* followed by an *add*) in a single transaction.

 {{site.images['info']}} To change the valid attributes, the catalog needs to be deleted an re-created again.
 {% endcapture %}